rossedward-arch/ml-generative-energy-design/README.md

+# ML for Sustainable Architecture: A Research Portfolio

-# ⚙️ Integrated ML & Generative Design for Climate-Adapted Energy-Efficient Buildings
+## ⚙️ Integrated ML & Generative Design for Climate-Adapted Energy-Efficient Buildings

-> A research-driven project integrating **reinforcement learning**, **explainable AI**, **generative design**, and **energy performance simulation** to support early-stage architectural decision-making for climate-adapted, Passivhaus, and net-zero buildings.
+-A research-driven project integrating reinforcement learning, explainable AI, generative design, and energy performance simulation to support early-stage architectural decision-making for climate-adapted, Passivhaus, and net-zero buildings.--

 ---

 ## 🚧 Project Status
-This project is under active development as part of a personal research portfolio supporting a potential PhD application at institutions like **Edinburgh University**.
+This project is under active development as part of a personal research portfolio, showcasing my continuous learning and practical application of Machine Learning for a potential PhD application at institutions like Edinburgh University..

-Expect incomplete features, placeholder content, and ongoing refactoring.

----

 ## 🎯 Goals
-- ✅ Automate early-stage building layout generation using generative design and reinforcement learning optimization
+- To automate early-stage building layout generation using generative design and reinforcement learning optimization
-- ✅ Integrate site conditions (EPW weather, solar orientation, etc.) and climate adaptation data.
+- To integrate site conditions (EPW weather, solar orientation, etc.) and climate adaptation data.
-- ✅ Optimise designs based on energy use intensity (EUI), thermal comfort, and resilience metrics.
+- To optimise designs based on energy use intensity (EUI), thermal comfort, and resilience metrics.
-- ✅ Develop explainable AI models to provide transparent, interpretable energy performance predictions.
+- To evelop explainable AI models to provide transparent, interpretable energy performance predictions.
-- ✅ Provide a decision-support tool for architects and designers with feedback-driven iterative design.
+- To provide a decision-support tool for architects and designers with feedback-driven iterative design.

 ---